dhutapratama/docs/http-client.md

 <a name="macros"></a>
 ## Macros

-The Laravel HTTP client allows you to define "macros", which can serve as a fluent, expressive mechanism to configure common request paths and headers when interacting with services throughout your application.
+The Lets HTTP client allows you to define "macros", which can serve as a fluent, expressive mechanism to configure common request paths and headers when interacting with services throughout your application.
 To get started, you may define the macro within the `boot` method of your application's `App\Providers\AppServiceProvider` class:

 ```php
 use Illuminate\Support\Facades\Http;